 Professor Emeritus of Molecular Biology and Biophysics

-Research Interests: My laboratory investigates intracellular trafficking of mRNA in cells of the nervous system using a combination of molecular biological, microinjection, confocal microscopy, fluorescence correlation spectroscopy and mathematical modeling techniques.
-We have delineated an RNA trafficking pathway consisting of export from the nucleus, granule assembly in the perikaryon, transport of RNA granules in the processes, localization to the distal regions of the cell and translational activation.
-We are analyzing the cis/trans regulation of each step in this pathway and have identified a common 21 nucleotide RNA trafficking signal (RTS) in many different transported mRNAs that binds specifically to hnRNPA2 and is involved at various steps in the trafficking pathway.
+Research Interests: My laboratory investigates intracellular trafficking of mRNA in cells of the nervous system using a combination of molecular biological, microinjection, confocal microscopy, fluorescence correlation spectroscopy, and mathematical modeling techniques.
+We have delineated an RNA trafficking pathway consisting of export from the nucleus, granule assembly in the perikaryon, transport of RNA granules in the processes, localization to the distal regions of the cell, and translational activation.
+We are analyzing the cis/trans regulation of each step in this pathway and have identified a standard 21 nucleotide RNA trafficking signal (RTS) in many different transported mRNAs that bind specifically to hnRNPA2 and are involved at various steps in the trafficking pathway.

 Associate Professor of Genetics and Genome Sciences